coder/coder/docs/admin/architectures/index.md

 ## Operational readiness

-TODO Configuration: Helm values, environment variables
+Operational readiness in Coder is about ensuring that everything is set up correctly before launching a platform into production.
+It involves making sure that the service is reliable, secure, and easily scales accordingly to user-base needs.
+Operational readiness is crucial because it helps prevent issues that could affect workspace users experience once the platform is live.

+### Configuration

+#### Helm values

+TODO

+#### Environment variables

+TODO

+### Template configuration

-TODO Template configuration managed via CI/CD.
+TODO managed via CI/CD

-TODO Observability, e.g. Promethus/Grafana
+### Observability

+TODO Prometheus, Grafana, logging

+### Database backups

-TODO Database backups link scripts if we have any
+TODO link scripts if we have any

+### Support links

-TODO Custom support links
+TODO

+### Troubleshooting agent

-TODO Custom agent troubleshooting links
+TODO links